-A46 ARCH 574B Principles of the Virtual Design and Construction (VDC) Process potential of the VDC process, this course investigates VDC as managers/leaders in the Built Environment.
+A46 ARCH 574B Principles of the Virtual Design and Construction (VDC) Process

+Virtual Design and Construction (VDC) is the use of multidisciplinary performance assessing models of the design/construct/own-operate process to support a variety of objectives.
+Intended for students who wish to explore the optimization potential of the VDC process, this course investigates VDC as managers/leaders in the Built Environment.
 The course focuses on developing models of integrating all perspectives: Design (architects/engineers/consultants), Construction (managers, contractors, subcontractors), Business (develop, own, operate) to overcome the technological and institutional changes and challenges of implementing VDC.
 Students will develop and implement fair-minded critical-thinking problem-solving techniques to advance contemporary decisions to improve virtual collaboration while reducing fragmentation and interoperability.
-Credit 3 units.